bakhromusmanov/FitnessTracker-App/README.md

 # Fitness Tracker 🏋️‍♂️
 ### Created by Bakhrom Usmanov

-Welcome to **Fitness Tracker**, an app designed to help users efficiently manage their high-intensity interval training (HIIT) workouts with a user-friendly interface and built-in tracking features.
+Welcome to **Fitness Tracker**, an app designed to help users efficiently manage their high-intensity interval training workouts with a user-friendly interface and built-in tracking features.

 ## 📱 What the App Can Do: